This work gives me a sense of purpose – Neles' Sustainability Manager focuses on circular economy

 Cecilia enjoying the sea breeze while practicing her favorite hobby.

-I’d say the Neles culture is openminded, diverse and supportive.
+I’d say the Valmet culture is openminded, diverse and supportive.
 When I joined, I felt warmly welcomed by everyone.
 My team and other colleagues are all highly competent experts in their respective fields, and at the same time open to each other’s experience and personalities.
 The appreciation for each other’s differences is something to cherish.

 How do you see the future of sustainability in our industry?